playglitch/southnode/README.md

 5. Profit.

 ## Usage
-[For usage information, read the Wiki](https://github.com/doamatto/southnode/wiki/Usage).
+[For usage information, read the Wiki](https://github.com/playglitch/southnode/wiki/Usage).
 For usage examples, look inside of `examples/`.

 ## Acknowledgements

+This tool is maintained and originally developed by [doamatto](https://doamatto.xyz).
 This uses endpoints on Glitch's servers, meaning you're getting the most accurate data (since Glitch is the developers of Southpine).

 ## License